freezer333/ramapo/source/courses/cmps147/Winter/index.md

 All programming example source code from the modules is found in [Programming Examples.zip](../ProgrammingExamples.zip)

 ## Recommended Pace
 I have organized moodle into 3 weeks, with each week containing several modules.
 Programming example solutions are posted within the same week as the modules they are presented in.
 It is critical that you keep pace with the course and complete the modules and labs during the week they are posted.
-Lab assignments (roughly 3 per week) and Homework assignments (one per week) are due Saturday or Sunday (see individual assignments below) evenings at 11:59pm.
+Lab assignments (roughly 3 per week) and Homework assignments (one per week) are due Friday evenings (see individual assignments below) evenings at 11:59pm.
 No late work will be accepted, so please try to start the programs early.

-You may work ahead of the pace on moodle, and are encouraged to do so.
-All contents is loaded onto moodle on the first day of class.
-The pace set on moodle and above can be best thought of as your minimum pace.

 The Mid Term exam will include up to and including Module 18.
 The Final Exam will be comprehensive and include content from all Modules